-Note: if you want to use brown or wild rice for this recipe, you should soak it first to make it more digestible.
-White rice is recommended especially if you have digestive issues) or eat white rice frequently, you really should soak it first.
-Here’s a video on how to do this.
+If you want to use brown or wild rice for this recipe, you should soak it first to make it more digestible.
+White rice is recommended especially if you have digestive issues.
+This video on soaking rice illustrates the procedure.
 We do not eat white basmati rice very frequently in our home (we never eat brown rice), so I sometimes do not soak it first.

 If you prefer, you can use sprouted rice instead.
 This article on soaking vs sprouting outlines the differences in health benefits between the two methods.

 Tip: If you end up with burnt rice because it cooked with the heat too high, don’t throw it out!
 Quickly take the pot to the sink and run cold water over the bottom which stops the cooking process.
 Transfer the rice mixture to a clean pan leaving out any burned rice stuck to the bottom of the first pan.
 Place a slice of bread on top of the rice before you cover the pot again and finish cooking.
 The bread will absorb any burnt smell that remains.